How to learn about British culture

 How do I know this so well?
 Because I have felt the exact same feeling.
-When I was seven years old I moved to Australia from South Korea.
+When I was seven years old, I moved to Australia from South Korea.
 It is never easy for anyone to adjust to new culture but once you have mastered adjusting to a new culture, you now have the beauty to understand both very well.

 Here are some few tips I would give to fellow international students:

 1. Make a friend from a completely different background to you 🌍

 Keep in mind that they are just as challenged as you are, trying to adjust to this big city, London.
-Being curious and being open minded to other cultures and talking about your home to people who perhaps have never been to, will excite you and it will be a natural way to help you get more used to the language as well.
+Being curious and being open-minded about other cultures and talking about your home to people who perhaps have never been to, will excite you and it will be a natural way to help you get more used to the language as well.

-2. Explore, explore, explore!
+2. Explore, explore, explore! 🚶🏻♀️

 Used to the underground yet?
-Thanks to City mapper, you can basically figure a way to go anywhere in London.
-London is a big city with incredible amount of history to get to know.
+Thanks to Citymapper, you can basically figure out a way to go anywhere in London.
+London is a big city with an incredible amount of history to get to know.

-Those observations can also be a great conversation starter to a friend you are getting to know as well.
+Those observations can also be a great conversation starter for a friend you are getting to know as well.
 A very interesting thing I noticed when I first moved to the UK was how little amount of people actually opened their umbrellas when it was raining.
 It just proved to me how normalized the rain was to the people and how “the rain never bothered them anyway”.

 4. Never be afraid to share your thoughts in class 💬

 However, if you are from a country with a very strict seniority system like South Korea for example, this could be a whole new learning system that you may need to get used to.
 By participating and being more engaged in class can not only make your experience at UAL richer, but can also help fellow classmates to learn new perspectives on things!